Watch the most recent sermon on 11.27.2022 Go Now!

 The first thing I do is embrace the festivities that come with the season and the enchantment of it as well.
 In a nutshell, the Christmas season is magical, it’s super fun, it’s such a magnetic pull that draws families together while exciting our children.

 While I indeed embrace the enchantment and the magical festivities of the season, I also make sure to delineate between the reality and true significance of the season.
-You see, it's easy to become overwhelmed by and focus on Santa Claus as the face of the Christmas season.
+You see, it’s easy to become overwhelmed by and focus on Santa Claus as the face of the Christmas season.
 True enough, he is a major part of the magical aspect of the season.
-But I, as Christian father, have to be certain that my children understand that it is simply that . . .enchantment and fantasy.
+But I, as a Christian father, have to be certain that my children understand that it is simply that . . .enchantment and fantasy.

 As parents raising up Christian children, we have to be sure that Jesus Christ reigns in HIS rightful position as THE center, the face of Christmas.
 A very practical way for our kids to see Christ as front and center when it comes to the overarching concept of “gift giving” during Christmas is to express to our children that, while Santa is believed to deliver gifts and place them under a tree, Jesus Christ gave us the gift of salvation, the greatest gift, by hanging on a tree!